-Last month's column presented the meta data sourcing layer of a managed meta data environment (MME), along with a walk-through of two of the most common sources of meta data: end users, and documents and spreadsheets.
-This month's column will walk through the remaining common meta data sources: messaging and transactions, applications, Web sites and e-commerce, and third parties.
+In last month's column, I presented the meta data sourcing layer of a managed meta data environment (MME) along with a walk-through of one of the most common sources of meta data: software tools.
+In this column, I will walk through two additional common meta data sources: end users, and documents and spreadsheets.

 Register or login for access to this item and much more